 Pregnenolone sulfate sodium salt

-Highly potent neurosteroid; enhances intracellular Ca2+ upon NMDA receptor-mediated synaptic activity (EC50 = ~2 pM) and potentiates NMDA responses.
+Pregnenolone sulfate sodium salt is a highly potent neurosteroid with multiple actions.
+Enhances intracellular Ca2+ upon NMDA receptor-mediated synaptic activity (EC50 ~ 2 pM) and potentiates NMDA responses.
+Inhibitor at GABAA receptors (IC50 values are 0.4 to >300 μM, depending on specific subunit conformation).
 Activates CREB phosphorylation, augments LTP and cognitive behavior in rat memory models.
 Also activates TRPM3 channels.

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.